At a glance

 - Trade professionals using a jigsaw daily

-- Anyone regularly cutting material over 100mm thick
+- Anyone cutting material thicker than 100mm regularly

-- Joiners or cabinet makers needing precise curve work
+- Joiners or cabinet makers needing precision curve work

 - Makita LXT, DeWalt XR or Milwaukee M18 platform users